Wrinkle: Water-immersion wrinkling

 fingers emerge smooth it cannot be assumed that there is a lesion to the autonomic supply or to the peripheral nerves of the hand.

-Animals with wrinkles
+Other animals with wrinkles

 Examples of wrinkles can be found in various animal species that grow loose, excess skin, particularly when they are young.
 Several breeds of dog, such as the Pug and the Shar Pei, have been bred to exaggerate this trait.
 In dogs bred for fighting, this is the result of selection for loose skin, which confers a protective advantage.
-Wrinkles are also associated with neoteny, as they are a trait associated with juvenile animals.

 Techniques for reducing the appearance of aging wrinkles

 Current evidence suggests that tretinoin decreases cohesiveness of follicular epithelial cells, although the exact mode of action is unknown.
 Additionally, tretinoin stimulates mitotic activity and increased turnover of follicular epithelial cells.
 Tretinoin is better known by the brand name Retin-A.

 Topical glycosaminoglycans supplements can help to provide temporary restoration of enzyme balance to slow or prevent matrix breakdown and consequent onset of wrinkle formation.
 Glycosaminoglycans (GAGs) are produced by the body to maintain structural integrity in tissues and to maintain fluid balance.
 Hyaluronic acid is a type of GAG that promotes collagen synthesis, repair, and hydration.
 GAGs serve as a natural moisturizer and lubricant between epidermal cells to inhibit the production of matrix metalloproteinases (MMPs).

 Dermal fillers are injectable products frequently used to correct wrinkles, and other depressions in the skin.
 They are often a kind of soft tissue designed to enable injection into the skin for purposes of improving the appearance.
 The most common products are based on hyaluronic acid and calcium hydroxylapatite.

 Botulinum toxin is a neurotoxin protein produced by the bacterium Clostridium botulinum.
 Botox is a specific form of botulinum toxin manufactured by Allergan for both therapeutic and cosmetic use.
 Besides its cosmetic application, Botox is used in the treatment of other conditions including migraine headache and cervical dystonia (spasmodic torticollis) (a neuromuscular disorder involving the head and neck).

 Dysport, manufactured by Ipsen, received FDA approval and is now used to treat cervical dystonia as well as glabellar lines in adults.
 In 2010, another form of botulinum toxin, one free of complexing proteins, became available to Americans.
 Xeomin received FDA approval for medical indications in 2010 and cosmetic indications in 2011.

 Botulinum toxin treats wrinkles by immobilizing the muscles which cause wrinkles.
 It is not appropriate for the treatment of all wrinkles; it is indicated for the treatment of glabellar lines (between the eyebrows) in adults.
 Any other usage is not approved by the FDA and is considered off-label use.